preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/queryable-properties/index.rst

 + **Pages**: In Page Rollup.
 + **Processes**: In Process Rollup.

-To be available to add here, a property must first be added to Enterprise Properties.
+To be available here, a property must first be added to Enterprise Properties.

 The lists are handled the same way, App Instances as an example.